MichaelUlrich/Exam-Generator-RC/README.md

 ## Four Functions
 1. Instructor can add questions to a data base (>= 20 minimum for testing)
-2. Instructor can select questions to add to an exam
+2. Instructor can select questions to add to an exam that are filtered by difficulty and type e.g Easy, Medium, Hard (>= Questions)
-3. Student can log in and take exam, that will be auto graded and commeneted by middle-end
+3. Student can log in and take exam, that will be auto graded and commeneted by middle-end.
 4. Student can see graded and commented exam

 ## Needed